commandera444/Kubernetes-logs-collecting-with-loki-and-promtial/GRAFANA.md

 ```
 # 10. Now go back to Your Dashboard and add Alert Configuration for Your Query.
 ![Sources](/Screens/Alert1.png)![Sources](/Screens/Alert2.png)![Sources](/Screens/Alert3.png)
-# 11. Now, when your Application returnet error messages in logs, your Alert manager sent Alert to Your Slack Chanel.
+# 11. Now, when your Application returned error messages in logs, your Alert manager sent Alert to Your Slack Chanel.
 # Its look like this.
 ![Sources](/Screens/AlertMessage.png)
 # 12. You also can see Your Application Logs in Dashboard .